-Abigail Disney: Yeah.
+ABIGAIL DISNEY: Yeah.
 I'm hopeful in a way I haven't been before.
 Except then I start thinking about the federal government and where we are right now.
-Um, how are we going to protect this election?
-And are we watching an authoritarian do a slow-motion takeover of our system?
+How are we going to protect this election?
+And are we watching an authoritarian do a slow motion takeover of our system?

-Stacey Abrams: We are watching that attempt and it is not as slow as we would hope.
+STACEY ABRAMS: We are watching that attempt and it is not as slow as we would hope.

 The, the populous authoritarian playbook is well documented.
 You begin with the sort of rawkus and disarmingly coarse campaign.
-You then move into demonizing your enemies, not as opponents, but as actual enemies.
+You then move into demonizing your enemies, not as opponents, but it's actual enemies.
 You lift up your supporters as the Patriots and everyone else is a trader.
-You then start to dismantle or to delegitimize institutions like the media.
+You then start to dismantle or to deal with legitimize institutions like the media.

 You try to pack the courts with the people who will support you.
-And if you cannot delegitimize a democratic institution, you take it over and infect it with people who are not just partisan, but who have completely abandoned any commitment to their job being a job for the people.
-They become lieutenants of this authoritarian.
+And if you cannot delegitimize a democratic institution, you take it over and infect it with people who are not just partisan, but who have completely abandoned any commitment to their job, being a job for the people and that they become lieutenants of this authoritarian.

-So, we've got Barr, we've got Mitch McConnell, we've got the court packing that we've seen them do.
-We have seen almost every vestige of this, and the last big piece is that you delegitimize the election process either by saying it's rigged if you don't win, and then by doing the rigging yourself to ensure that you do win.
+So we've got Barr, we've got Mitch McConnell, we've got the court packing that we've seen them do.
+We have seen almost every vestige of this, and the last big piece is that you delegitimize the election process either by saying it's rigged if you don't win.
+And then by doing the rigging yourself to ensure that you do win.

-And we know that voter suppression is part of a 20-year effort by Republicans to ensure their longevity because their ideas are losing clout and they see their base waning.
-The Senate Majority Leader is holding up the funding that we know will be necessary to scale elections, to meet the turnout that we expect, especially in the midst of a pandemic.
+And we know that voter suppression is part of a 20 year effort by Republicans to ensure their longevity because their ideas are losing clout and they see their base waning.
+And so when you can't beat them, their decision isn't to improve their ideas.
+Their approach is to suppress the vote and block people from using it.
+So the Senate Majority Leader is holding up the funding that we know will be necessary to scale elections, to meet the turnout that we expect, especially in the midst of a pandemic.

 We are watching across the country.
 These long lines are offensive.
 They are voter suppression.
-And while they are examples of enthusiasm, they're also examples of a failed system of administering elections that fall squarely at the feet of Republicans.
+And while they are examples of enthusiasm, there are also examples of a failed system of administering elections that fall squarely at the feet of Republicans.
 But I am so emboldened by the change in demographics that we saw in 2018, that has been proven in 2020, because we have now outstripped our 2014 general election turnout.